keboola/connection-docs/extractors/index.md

 Such data conversion can prove to be difficult and expensive.
 Extract what you need and shape it in KBC.

 Some extractors have **limits inherent to their sources**.
 Unfortunately, there is not much we can do about it.
-For example, the Twitter extractor will not let you access the history of a particular account tweets because the Twitter API [does not do so](http://stackoverflow.com/questions/1662151/getting-historical-data-from-twitter).
+For example, the Twitter extractor will not let you access the history of a particular tweet account beyond a certain point because of the [limitations](http://stackoverflow.com/questions/1662151/getting-historical-data-from-twitter) of Twitter API.

 {% comment %}